pegros/PEG_LIST/help/sfpegProfileCmp.md

 ## Technical Details

-The **sfpegProfileCmp** component exclusively relies on the [lightning-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation) standard component to fetch all necessary data to display the required field values, image and icon names.
-This requires all data to be defined on accessible (possibly formula) fields of the current record to be displayed or fetched via [lightning-output-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-output-field/documentation) standard components.
+The **sfpegProfileCmp** component exclusively relies on the **[lightning-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation)** standard component to fetch all necessary data to display the required field values, image and icon names.
+* This requires all data to be defined on accessible (possibly formula) fields of the current record to be displayed or fetched via **[lightning-output-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-output-field/documentation)** standard components.
+* Even avatar and banner fields (for dynamic configuration) are fetched this way via hidden **lightning-output-field**.
+* It is therefore not available for some specific standard Objects (see [LDS Doc](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/data_service_considerations.htm)).

 It also relies on
 * a **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component to display the action bar
 * **[sfpegIconDsp](/help/sfpegIconDsp.md)** components to display field icons instead of names if needed.
+* the **sfpegBanners** and **sfpegAvatars** static resources respectively for banner background and avatar image display, these resources being easily extended to include any addditional custom `.jpg` or `.png` image files.